zaupa-jp/A-TREVel/README.md

 The output includes reference coordinates, velocities, propagated coordinates, and the time difference from the reference epoch.

+This module accesses external ITRF data to retrieve the required station information and therefore requires an active Internet connection.

 ## Requirements

-A-TREVel requires:

-- MATLAB installed;
-- MATLAB App Designer support;
-- the source files and auxiliary functions included in the repository.

-The software was developed and tested in MATLAB.
-Compatibility with older MATLAB versions may depend on App Designer support and the availability of required functions.
+A-TREVel requires MATLAB to run.
+The software was developed and tested using **MATLAB R2025a**, which is therefore the recommended release.
+Compatibility with earlier MATLAB releases has not been systematically evaluated.

+The graphical user interface was developed using MATLAB App Designer and is provided through the `apppolo_trevel.mlapp` file.

+All source files and auxiliary functions included in the A-TREVel repository should be kept in the repository folder or otherwise remain accessible through the MATLAB path.

+An Internet connection is not required for all A-TREVel operations.
+However, it is required for functionalities that retrieve external geodetic products.
+See the **Internet Requirements** section below.

 ## Installation

-Clone the repository:
+A-TREVel can be installed by cloning the repository:

 ```bash
 git clone https://github.com/zaupa-jp/A-TREVel.git